broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 ```

-The `imaging-backup-scripts` repo is private, so upload the zipped version to some location, and set the variable REPO.
+The `imaging-backup-scripts` repo is private, so upload the zipped version to some location, and set the variable `REPO`.

 ```
 REPO="https://imaging-platform.s3.amazonaws.com/tmp/imaging-backup-scripts-master.zip"
 ```

-Initialize environment in each machine.
+Initialize environment on each node.

 ```
 INIT_ENV="rm -rf ~/ebs_tmp && mkdir -p ~/ebs_tmp && cd ~/ebs_tmp && wget ${REPO} && unzip imaging-backup-scripts-master.zip"